 Japanese

 Our basic courses offer the opportunity to begin acquiring the skills and knowledge necessary for the eventual mastery of a language.
-When students take full advantage of this opportunity, they can use the target language in all subsequent courses.
-The department emphasizes the use of the target language in most of its courses because it believes that students can best appreciate another culture from within its own mode of expression.
+When students take full advantage of that opportunity, they can use the target language in all subsequent courses.
+The department emphasizes the use of the target language in most of its courses because students can best appreciate another culture from within its own mode of expression.

-With a view toward career opportunities, the department encourages integrating language study with a variety of other academic areas, such as history, philosophy, international studies, environmental studies, biology, economics, politics and public affaire, global commerce, global health, and English.
+With a view toward career opportunities, the department encourages integrating language study with a variety of other academic areas, such as history, philosophy, international studies, sustainability and environmental studies, biology, economics, politics and public affairs, global commerce, global health, and English.
 Courses in cultural studies and literature, aside from their intrinsic worth, also present multiple perspectives on other cultures and areas of intellectual experience.

 Faculty